The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Target Summaries

-HD 141569A is a young \citep[$\sim$5Myr,][]{Merin2004}, $2.39^{+0.04}_{-0.05}$ $M_{\odot}$ \citep{White2016}, Herbig A2Ve star \citep{Gray2017} at a distance of $110.63^{+0.55}_{-0.54}$ pc \citep[GAIA DR2,][]{GAIA2018}. \citet{Aarnio2008} conducted a survey for a comoving group for HD 141569 and found that the system likely formed in isolation.
-The system has a 99.9\% probability of being a field star according to Banyan $\Sigma$ with GAIA DR2 input parameters \citep{Gagne2018}.
-HD 141569A is the primary star of a hierarchical triple with two M-dwarf companions that lie $\sim9"$ beyond the circumstellar disk.
-Its disk is generally classified as a debris disk \citep{Hughes2018} and it is significantly depleted in mm grains \citep{Wyatt2015a}.
-It has four concentric scattered-light gaps between $0\farcs25-0\farcs4, 0\farcs43-0\farcs52, 0\farcs60-0\farcs69, 1\farcs-2\farcs$ \citep{Perrot2016, Konishi2016}, as well as a narrow ring of millimeter emission centered at $2\farcs$.
-The distribution of $^{13}$CO (2-1) gas emission in the system is asymmetrical, with a peak 1$\farcs$1 from the star at a PA of $\sim$-36$^{o}$ \citep{Miley2018}.
+The disk of HD~141569~A is generally classified as a debris disk \citep{Hughes2018} and it is significantly depleted in millimeter grains \citep{Wyatt2015a}.
+It has four concentric scattered-light gaps between $0\farcs25-0\farcs4, 0\farcs43-0\farcs52, 0\farcs60-0\farcs69, 1\farcs-2\farcs$ \citep{Perrot2016, Konishi2016}, as well as a narrow ring of millimeter emission centered at 2".
+The distribution of $^{13}$CO~(2--1) gas emission in the system is asymmetrical, with a peak 1$\farcs$1 from the star at a PA of $\sim$-36$^{\circ}$ \citep{Miley2018}.

-\subsection{PDS 66}
+\subsection{PDS~66}

-Also known as MP Mus, PDS 66 is a K1Ve \citep{DaSilva2009a} $1.4\pm0.1 M_\odot$ \citep{Avenhaus2018} star with a 97.3\% chance of residing within the 15$\pm$3 Myr Lower Centaurus Crux association according to Banyan Sigma \citep{Gagne2018, Pecaut2016}.
-It should be noted that previously reported distance measurements are significantly different ($\sim10$ pc) than the most recent \textit{Gaia} distance of $98.86^{}_{}$ pc \citep[GAIA DR2,][]{GAIA2018}.
-The moderately inclined ($i=31^{o}\pm2^{o}$) disk surrounding PDS 66 has a resolved small grain dust gap from $0\farcs46$ to $0\farcs81$, as reveled in NIR polarized intensity imagery \citep{Wolff2016}. \citet{Kastner2010} used the CO line emission profile to constrain the gas disk's outer radius to $\approx$ 120 AU. \citet{Cortes2009} detected unresolved 3mm and 12 mm continuum emission towards PDS 66, however it has not yet been resolved.
+Also known as MP Mus, PDS~66 is a K1Ve \citep{DaSilva2009a} $1.4\pm0.1 M_\odot$ \citep{Avenhaus2018} star with Gaia DR3 position and motion (see Table\ref{tab:sample}) consistent with membership in the 15$\pm$3 Myr \citep{Pecaut2016} Lower Centaurus Crux association \citep[membership probability of 97.5\% per Banyan $\Sigma$;][]{Gagne2018}.
+It should be noted that previously reported distance measurements are significantly different ($\sim10$ pc) than the most recent \textit{Gaia} distance of 97.9$\pm$0.1 pc \citep[GAIA DR3;][]{Gaia2022}.
+The moderately inclined ($i=31^{\circ}\pm2^{\circ}$) disk surrounding PDS~66 has a resolved small grain dust gap from $0\farcs46$ to $0\farcs81$, as reveled in NIR polarized intensity imagery \citep{Wolff2016}. \citet{Kastner2010} used the CO line emission profile to constrain the gas disk's outer radius to $\approx$ 120 AU. \citet{Cortes2009} detected 3~mm and 12~mm continuum emission towards PDS~66; however, it has not yet been resolved.

-\subsection{UX Tau A}
+\subsection{UX~Tau~A}